Architecture of the London Borough of Croydon: Future developments

 The Croydon Expo took place during May 2007, around the borough of Croydon.
 The main display of the future of the town centre can still be seen in the Central Library.
 The expo was a chance for residents and businesses to see what the future of Croydon would hold in the next decade.
 There have also been exhibitions for districts of Croydon, including Waddon, South Norwood and Woodside, Purley, New Addington, and Coulsdon.
 The main point of Croydon Exp07 was to showcase the projects included in the Croydon Vision 2020 regeneration plan to the public.
 One of these projects included in the Expo was the Cultural Quarter.
 This project, devised by Howard Holdings, will include Croydon Parish Church, Bridgehouse, and The Exchange.
 It will include a new piazza, shops, and a theatre right in the centre of the Old Town.
 The Cultural Quarter will be situated between Surrey Street and Church Road, the oldest surviving part of Central Croydon.
 It is all projected to cost around €29m, and is due to be completed by 2009 as it is already under construction.
 The new urban space will regenerate a Grade II listed former pumping station and a historic market.
 The adjacent bridge house will provides 74 affordable apartments and sits above a ground and mezzanine retail space.
 A new bridge links this building with the area's principal shopping street.
 The block wraps around an existing multi-storey car park, creating a back-drop to the open public space.
 New voids are opened up under the car park, making space for shops and cafés to open out onto the square.
 Opposite sits a former telephone exchange that is converted into a further 66 apartments.
 A mixture of green and brown roofs along with off-site renewable energy provision form part of the environmental measures incorporated into the regeneration.
 Located in the Cultural Quarter, the 150-year-old, castle-style pumping station is an established local icon and an attractive visual feature of the history of Croydon.
 The council believes the building could become an ideal base for creative businesses such as advertising, architecture, the art and antiques market, crafts, design, designer fashion, film and video, interactive leisure software, music, the performing arts, publishing, software and computer games, television and radio.
 These would contribute to the culture of the area.
 The owner, who already has planning permission for gym and leisure facilities, has expressed a willingness to work with the council to find other appropriate uses.
-Atkins, Walters & Webster (AWW Ltd) was selected as the architects to redesign the Bridge House and Exchange developments.
+Atkins, Walters & Webster was selected as the architects to redesign the Bridge House and Exchange developments.